benhoyt/goawk/README.md

 Read the [documentation](https://pkg.go.dev/github.com/benhoyt/goawk) for more details.

-## CSV mode

-TODO: document

-TODO: mention sponsorship

 ## Differences from AWK

 The intention is for GoAWK to conform to `awk`'s behavior and to the [POSIX AWK spec](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/awk.html), but this section describes some areas where it's different.

 Additional features GoAWK has over AWK:

+* It has proper support for CSV and TSV files ([read the documentation](https://github.com/benhoyt/goawk/blob/master/csv.md)).
+* It supports negative field indexes to access fields from the right, for example, `$-1` refers to the last field.
 * It's embeddable in your Go programs!
 You can even call custom Go functions from your AWK scripts.
 * I/O-bound AWK scripts (which is most of them) are significantly faster than `awk`, and on a par with `gawk` and `mawk`.
-* It supports negative field indexes to access fields from the right, for example, `$-1` refers to the last field.
 * The parser supports `'single-quoted strings'` in addition to `"double-quoted strings"`, primarily to make Windows one-liners easier (the Windows `cmd.exe` shell uses `"` as the quote character).

 Things AWK has over GoAWK:

-* CPU-bound AWK scripts are slightly slower than `awk`, somewhat slower than `gawk`, and significantly slower than `mawk`.
+* CPU-bound AWK scripts are often somewhat slower than `gawk` and `mawk`.
-* AWK is written by Brian Kernighan.
+* AWK is written by Alfred Aho, Peter Weinberger, and Brian Kernighan.

 ## Stability

-This project has a good suite of tests, and I've used it a bunch personally, but it's certainly not battle-tested or heavily used, so please use at your own risk.
-I intend not to change the Go API in a breaking way.
+This project has a good suite of tests, which include my own intepreter tests, the original AWK test suite, and the relevant tests from the Gawk test suite.
+I've used it a bunch personally, and it's used in the [Benthos](https://github.com/benthosdev/benthos) stream processor as well as by the software team at the library of the University of Antwerp.
+However, to `err == human`, so please use GoAWK at your own risk.
+I intend not to change the Go API in a breaking way in any v1.x.y version.

 ## AWKGo